PintaProject/user-guide/docs/coloringarea.md

     &nbsp;

-2. Select from the paint bucket menu option displayed on the menu bar:
+2. From the paint bucket menu options:
     -  **Flood Mode**: Select **Contiguous** and the 'fill' will continue to bleed outwards from the click point until neighboring pixels fail to satisfy the Tolerance setting.
 Otherwise select **Global** and the 'fill' will fill all the pixels in the layer which satisfy the Tolerance setting.
     -  **Tolerance**: Select the desired level of color tolerance (0-100).
 A low setting means that colors must be closely matched to the clicked point pixel location for them to be filled.
 Whereas a higher setting means that a high variance of pixels will be included in the fill operation.

     &nbsp;

-3. Position the *paint bucket* cursor over the area to be filled and click with the Left mouse button to fill with the [Primary color](coloring.md).
-Use the Right mouse button to fill the area with the [Secondary color](coloring.md).
+3. Position the *paint bucket* cursor over the area to be filled and left click to fill the region with the [Primary color](coloring.md).
+Right click to fill the area with the [Secondary color](coloring.md).

     The following example with the Primary color set to yellow, shows how the setting of the **Tolerance** level can affect what region is filled with the color.